blackfennec-org/blackfennec/docs/source/development/testing/ux_test_v0_11.rst

  Tester          Observation
 ==============  =================
  TW              Intuitively correct and restarted Black Fennec.
+ MB              Did not read error fully, expected 'install' to just install the missing extensions, did not immediately find extensions in software center.
+Suggested better error message and to rename the 'install' button to 'open software center'
 ==============  =================

 The missing recommended extensions dialog does not inform the user that Black Fennec must be restarted to use newly installed extensions.